experienced the KU Difference.

 early childhood education services were supported by KU Inclusion Agency staff.

 funding applications were assessed by KU’s Inclusion Development Fund Manager team.

 Aboriginal and Torres Strait Islander children accessed early childhood education through KU services.

 KU centres continued their reconciliation journey through the ongoing development of RAPs.

 early childhood education University and TAFE students supported through KU’s student awards and professional learning sponsorships.

-educators and support staff furthered their professional development through KU’s learning and development programs.
+educators and support staff furthered their professional development through KU’s Professional Learning Programs.

-learning and development sessions were delivered for educators and staff nationally.
+professional learning sessions were delivered for educators and staff nationally.

 office-based staff enabled to work from home